 In c.
-AD 30, the Jerusalem church’s official position was that Jesus's body was entombed.
+AD 30, The Jerusalem Church's official position was “yes, Jesus's body was placed in a tomb”1

 • Gary Habermas: “What may be another early creed (Acts 13:29-31, 36-37) even more clearly indicates that Jesus was buried in a tomb,” [“The Case for Christ's Resurrection” in To Everyone an Answer (IVP, 2004), 189.]